Posted On: 2020-09-28

 Miscommunication is virtually inevitable in any collaborative effort, but when players/playtesters are providing feedback, it can be amplified significantly.
 When providing feedback, players will filter what happened through their own perspective and report on issues that they identified or observed.
 Players that are less skillful at this may provide over-broad or unhelpful feedback (such as complaining that one character is OP*).
 Yet, even when players are eloquent and clear, they may still misdiagnose the source of the issue, thereby only communicating what the perceived issue was, rather than all the necessary underlying information that is required to understand the actual cause.

-A third approach to balancing a game to use data: specifically, aggregated analytics data from a large pool of players.
+A third approach to balancing a game is to use data: specifically, aggregated analytics data from a large pool of players.
 When appropriately filtered, sorted and analyzed, player data can tell enormous amounts of information, with detail far exceeding what can be achieved from feedback.
 Since it is aggregated from all players*, designers can gain design insights not just from their vocal and active players, but from everyone.
 Finally, individual differences between players (such as skill level, playstyle, etc.) can either be aggregated away or filtered on, depending on the needs of the particular effort.

 At the risk of repeating myself, the benefit of using analytics data is, specifically, the vast pool of data that is available.
 No other approach can provide anywhere near as much information.
 This benefit, of course, is dependent upon the quality and detail of the analytics one has coded into the game, as well as the size of the player base, but, assuming both those are solid, it will provide more information than any other approach.